 A volunteer requires the above checks (unless otherwise stated) if they are attending the provision once a week or more, on 4 days within any 30-day period.
-However, if a volunteer attends for a one-off event, checks are at the provider's discretion.
-Volunteers should not have unsupervised contact with children for any period of time.
-Volunteers must not be included as staff in calculating the minimum adult/child ratio.
+However, if a volunteer attends for a one-off event, checks are at the provider's

-It is recommended that all new members of staff/volunteers receive a comprehensive induction before commencing their employment.

-1.22 All staff are required to have the appropriate experience, skills and ability to do their work and are mentally and physically capable of caring for children.

-- 1.23 Providers must tell staff that they are expected to disclose any convictions, court orders cautions or warnings that may affect their suitability to work with children (both before and during their employment at the setting). - 1.24 Providers must record information about staff qualifications, identity checks and the vetting processes that have been completed including the DBS reference number, date of disclosure and details of who obtained it. - 1.25 Providers must also meet their responsibilities under the Children's Law Guernsey and Alderney 2008 http://childrenlaw.gg/
+- It is a requirement that all new members of staff and/or volunteers receive a comprehensive induction before commencing. - 1.22 All staff are required to have the appropriate experience, skills and ability to do their work and are mentally and physically capable of caring for children. - 1.23 Providers must tell staff that they are expected to disclose any convictions, court orders cautions or warnings that may affect their suitability to work with children (both before and during their employment at the setting). - 1.24 Providers must record information about staff qualifications, identity checks and the vetting processes that have been completed including the DBS reference number, date of disclosure and details of who obtained it.
+All new staff must sign up to the DBS Update Service, it is recommended all existing staff join the DBS Update Service in due course. - 1.25 Providers are required to make a referral to the Disclosure and Barring Service if a staff member or volunteer is dismissed (or would have been, had they not left the setting first) because they have harmed a child or put a child at risk of harm.
+Making barring referrals to the DBS GOV.UK (www.gov.uk)